webloom-agency/wegen/README.md

 * **📄 Markdown UI:** Communicate in a clean, readable markdown-based interface.
 * **💾 Zero-Setup Local DB:** Uses SQLite by default for local storage (PostgreSQL also supported).
 * **🧩 Custom MCP Server Support:** Modify the built-in MCP server logic or create your own.
+* **📊 Built-in Chart Tools:** Generate pie, bar, and line charts directly in chat with natural prompts.

 ## 🚀 Getting Started